waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **TOOL FAILURE INVESTIGATION:** If a tool produces an unexpected result (e.g., pathing into a wall), I must investigate the root cause immediately.
 Continuing without understanding the failure risks repeating the error.
 This may involve examining the tool's code, verifying input data, or checking for stale game state information.
 - **Observe Before Assuming:** When seemingly stuck (e.g., trapped in a room), the first action must be to re-examine the entire known map for obvious, overlooked exits before assuming a complex, hidden solution is required.
 Trust the map data over my own narrative of the situation.
 - **IMMEDIATE OBSTACLE MARKING:** I failed to mark Sailor Huey as a blocker, causing me to waste time retrying a failed path.
 All critical obstacles MUST be marked with '🚫' immediately upon discovery to prevent loops.
-- **Notepad Edit Loops:** If a `notepad_edit` 'replace' action fails with a 'text not found' error multiple times, it is highly likely the edit was already successful in a previous turn.
-I must verify the current notepad content before retrying the same edit to avoid getting stuck in an unproductive loop.
 - **`find_path` Tool Limitation:** The tool cannot see off-screen objects.
 This means it can generate paths that appear valid but are blocked by NPCs that are not currently rendered.
 I must rely on my own map markers to navigate around known off-screen obstacles.
 - **Trust NPC Guidance:** External NPC confirmation (like the Gym Guide directing me to the lighthouse) must override my own flawed assumptions or conclusions that a path is a dead end.
 I must re-investigate any such location with the new information.
 - **Value of Brute-Force Automation:** When visually stuck, a systematic, automated search can reveal paths or triggers that are easily missed by manual exploration.
 It's a valid strategy for breaking through a perceived dead end.